johandc/dwerty-linux/readme.md

 ![](layout.png)

 This layout adds the danish Æ, Ø and Å symbols to the ANSI / US keyboard layout.
 The ANSI layout is much more convenient for programmers than the normal Danish ISO layout.

 Symbols frequently uses such as `{} []` are hidden in the danish layout on layer 3 in the numbers 7 - 0.
 The ANSI layout have them as first class citizens on layer 1 and 2 on dedicated keys.
 Hoever for Danish these keys are used for the accent symbols and therefore not available.
 So the compromise in `Dwerty` is to put them on layer 3 and 4 on the same keys, and for convenience also on layer 3 on `o` and `p`.

+The ISO `<>` key next to the `Z` button is not available on ANSI.
+These sit on the `,` and `.` buttons.
+Also the `;` and `:` button on ANSI is used on danish for the `æ` accent symbol.
+The compromise is to keep the danish mapping for `;` and `:` on the layer 2 of `,` and `.`, and move `<>` to layer 3, as this is lesser used (pun intended) - but still keeps their ANSI position

 Take a look at the `layout.png` if this makes sense to you.
 Otherwise it's easy to modify the layout text file.

 Credits
 --